 Michael Fontana

-is a retired activist, teacher and fundraiser who lives in beautiful Bella Vista, Arkansas, USA.
-He wrote and traditionally published two novels, a chapbook of meditations, and nearly 90 short stories.
+is a retired activist, instructor, and fundraiser who lives in beautiful Bella Vista, Arkansas, USA.
+He traditionally published two novels, a chapbook, and more than 90 short stories.
 He also writes and publishes poetry and nonfiction.
-He has received support for his writing from The Ohio Arts Council, The Arkansas Arts Council, and The Speculative Literature Foundation.
+He has received support from The Ohio Arts Council, The Arkansas Arts Council, and The Speculative Literature Foundation.
 He earned degrees in English from Charter Oak College and Miami University.
-But he remains proudest of his work developing creative opportunities for homeless/unhoused people and people living with mental illnesses.
+But he remains proudest of developing creative opportunities for homeless people and people with mental illnesses.

 SOME RECENT PUBLICATIONS: